Keyboardly-App/keyboardly-dev/doc/Glossary.md

 <br> See sample on [this](/addon/sample/src/main/java/app/keyboardly/addon/sample/action/register/RegisterActionView.kt#L49)

 ### Top RecyclerView
-A recyclerview options that show on top keyboard navigation, usually used when on input mode for quick search.
+A recyclerview option that shows on top keyboard navigation.
+Usually, used when on input mode for quick search.
 <p align="center">
     <img src="assets/floating-recyclerview.png" width="250">
 </p>